 Mr Bollands

 Parent's Consent for Internet Access

-I have read and understood the school e-safety rules and give permission for my son / daughter to access the internet.
-I understand that the school will take all reasonable precautions to ensure that pupils cannot access inappropriate materials but I appreciate that this is a difficult task.
+I have read and understood the school e-safety rules and gi / daughter to access the internet.
+I understand that the schreasonable precautions to ensure that pupils cannot access but I appreciate that this is a difficult task. nool will take all

 Name of child

 Parent's signature Date: